josecarlosgt/bootstrap/README.md

 # Customizing a Bootstrap Template

-In this laboratory practice, you will explore the Bootstrap framework by customizing a pre-designed template.
-Bootstrap is a powerful front-end toolkit that simplifies the process of building responsive web pages.
-By using its built-in classes and components, you can create professional-looking websites with minimal coding effort.
+In this practice, you will explore the Bootstrap framework by customizing a pre-designed template.
+Bootstrap is a front-end toolkit (framework) intended to simplify the process of building responsive web pages.

 ## Instructions